JabRef/user-documentation/en/Installation.md

 `java -version`

-It is possible having multiple Java version at the same time.
+It is possible having multiple Java versions at the same time.
 Set your preferred Java version on Linux distributions using the following command:

 `sudo update-alternatives --config java`